 I placed my right hand against my cocked out hip, noticing his eyes lingering on my exposed cleavage.

 “Gee, thanks.
-Can’t say the same about you though, in that tacky, orange jumpsuit.”
-I retorted, casting daggers at my smirking husband.
+Can’t say the same about you in that tacky orange jumpsuit,” I retorted, casting daggers at my smirking husband.

 He pointed his forefinger in my direction.
-“Are you,” his eyes winced, then he jabbed his finger against his own chest, “mad at me?”
-His brows scrunched in question.
+“Are you...” his eyes winced then he jabbed his finger against his own chest, “...mad at me?”
+His brows scrunched, questioningly.

-I felt my own eyes blaze, like two fireballs bulging out of my sockets.
-He folded his huge arms across his chest, making his biceps bulge, straining the cheap, polyester material to full capacity.
+I felt my own eyes blaze like two fireballs bulging out of my sockets.
+He folded his huge arms across his chest, making his biceps bulge as they strained the cheap polyester material to full capacity.

 My eyes flinched as he pulled the emotional blackmail card.

 “I could really use a little sympathy right about now.”
 He gave a smoldering gaze through the bars, then started singing a verse of another Elvis song, making me glance away, biting the insides of my cheeks, putting all my efforts into not smiling.